 After: Chef's Delight

-What's not to love about this gloriously spruced up kitchen?
-Lindsay sanded down the battered floors and stained them a rich walnut color, replaced those maple cabinets with sparkling new white ones, ripped out that too-big island and moved the sink under the window.
+Lindsay sanded down the battered floors and stained them a rich walnut color.
+She replaced the maple cabinets with sparkling new white ones.
+The too-big island came out, and the sink moved under the window.
 Now Lindsay and husband Taylor have the perfect environment for their culinary creations.Continue to 9 of 20 below.

 09 of 20